-“One of the quotes my father always says is, ‘Be nice to people, because you never know who’s help you will need.’
-That’s one thing I have practiced through my young days through my older days is to help people,” explained Thompson.
+“One of the quotes my father always says is, ‘Be nice to people, because you never know whose help you will need.’
+That’s one thing I have practiced through my young days, through my older days, is to help people,” explained Thompson.

 Marrying someone others said she shouldn’t, Thompson and her husband, J.J., have gone on to create a beautiful family.